 (previously known as Calpe minuticornis)

-The caterpillar grew to a length of about 5 cms.
-It pupates in a cocoon in between joined dead leaves in ground debris
+The caterpillar grows to a length of about 5 cms.
+It pupates in a cocoon in ground debris between joined dead leaves.

 The moths pierce fruit to suck the juice, and this species along with other moths in the genus Calyptra are known as the Vampire moths because they have been observed to pierce the skin of animals such as buffalo, zebu and tapir to suck blood.
 Under experimental conditions, one even pierced human skin and sucked blood.